jritch/WIMPSimulatorJS/README.md

 # WIMPSimulatorJS

-Simulating variaus OS GUI on the browser
+Simulating various OS GUI on the browser